A. Except as provided in Regulations .01C and .02 of this chapter, the director of a medical laboratory shall:

 (b) Date the specimen was obtained from the patient;

-(c) Type and result of laboratory test, that is, HIV infection, HIV viral load, or CD4+ count;
+(c) Type and result of laboratory test, that is, HIV detection, HIV viral load, CD4+ cell count or percentage, or HIV genotype sequence;

 (d) Name, date of birth, race, ethnicity, and gender of the patient;